-In online banking, as with traditional banking methods, security is a primary concern.
+In online and mobile banking, as with traditional banking methods, security is a primary concern.
 We have taken precautions to ensure your information is available only to you, and transmitted safely and securely.
 Various control mechanisms, including intrusion detection and anti-virus, monitor for and protect our systems from potential malicious activity.
 Read on for more information on how your accounts are protected.

 It is also important to verify that only authorized persons log into online banking.
 This is achieved by verifying your password.
 When you submit your password, it is compared with the password we have stored in our secure data center.
 We allow you to enter your password incorrectly a limited number of times.
 If you enter your password incorrectly too many times, your online banking account will be locked until you call us to reinitialize the account.
 We monitor and record "bad-login" attempts to detect any suspicious activity (i.e., someone trying to guess your password).
 You play a crucial role in preventing others from logging on to your account.
 Never use passwords that are easy to guess.
 For a stronger password, use an uncommon phrase that includes a mix of letters, numbers, and special characters.
 The longer your password, the harder it is to crack.
-Examples of bad passwords are: Birth dates, first names, pet names, addresses, phone numbers, social security numbers, etc. Never reveal your password to another person.
-You should periodically change your password in the User Option screen of online banking.
+Examples of bad passwords are: Birth dates, first names, e-mail address, pet names, addresses, phone numbers, social security numbers, etc. Never reveal your password to another person.